Why McCarthy launched an impeachment inquiry without a vote — and why he can

 The impeachment inquiry into Biden centers on his family’s foreign business dealings and whether a tax crimes investigation into his son, Hunter Biden, was improperly slow-walked.

-Republicans have so far not proven that Biden personally financially benefited from or made policy decisions based on his family’s business dealings, but have pointed to numerous conflict of interest issues and accused the president of being dishonest about how much he talked to his son about his business.
+Republicans have so far not proven that the president personally financially benefited from or made policy decisions based on his family’s business dealings, but have pointed to numerous conflict of interest issues and accused him of being dishonest about how much he talked to his son about his business.

 The remarks came after a CNN report said that Republicans were discussing whether they could open an inquiry without a full House vote.